malikid/mk-service-provider/README.md

 1. Install the dependencies

+    - Install all the dependencies at once

+        ```
+        ./install-dependecies.sh
+        ```

+    - Install dependencies by projects

         - `npm install` at the root of the project
         - `npm install` at the root of the server folder
-- `yarn` at the root of the client folder
+        - `npm install` at the root of the client folder

 2. Put your Firebase key file at the root of server folder